Skip to Content

 * The cooking times are an approximation, but the best way to know how long to cook the boneless leg of lamb recipe is to check the internal temperature of the lamb beginning at the 1-hour mark.

-1. Rest the Roast: Remove the roast from the oven and allow it to rest uncovered for 15 minutes.
+1. Rest the Roast: Remove the roast from the oven and let it rest uncovered for 15 minutes.

 2. Remove the Twine: Use kitchen shears to remove the cooking twine.